liquiidio/UnityPluginSuiteGitbook/custom/examples/example_c.md

 #### CombinedSignersProvider

-It is also possible to combine multiple signature providers to complete all the signatures for a transaction
+It is possible to combine multiple signature providers to complete all the signatures for a transaction

-Example:

 ```csharp
 Eos eos = new Eos(new EosConfigurator()